junxit/us-congress-bills-115/metadata.md

 - 2017-03-21 — Motion to reconsider laid on the table Agreed to without objection.
 - 2017-03-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 181). (text: CR 3/20/2017 H2215)
 - 2017-03-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 181).(text: CR 3/20/2017 H2215)
+- 2017-03-22 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.